 NLA media access manages copyright for media monitoring on behalf of publishers through a repertoire of non exclusive licences.
-Our remit encompasses over 1,350 national, regional and foreign newspapers, over 2000 magazines and 1,100 + newspaper websites.
+Our remit encompasses over 7,000 national, regional and foreign newspapers, over 1,500 magazines and 4,000 + newspaper and magazine websites.

 We have the authority to issue licences that grant organisations the right to copy and share content, both print-edition and online, that cover all legal obligations regarding copyright.

 We work under the authority of the Copyright Designs & Patents Act 1988, and subsequent amendments, which make it an offence to copy original content without the creator’s permission.